 By contrast, RV propane fridges are known as absorption refrigerators because they use condensation to trap heat and move it away.

-The ammonia continues to move to a condenser to cool down, and then on to the evaporator.
-At this stage, the ammonia mixes with hydrogen, rapidly cooling down and evaporating into a frosty vapor.
+The ammonia continues moving to a condenser to cool down, then to the evaporator.
+The ammonia mixes with hydrogen at this stage, rapidly cooling down and evaporating into a frosty vapor.

 At the end of the process, the ammonia and water meet again, starting the process all over again.